evedex-official/exchange-bot-sdk/README.md

 </details>

- - `createClosePositionOrder(order)` — method used to creates a signed close position order and sends it to the exchange gateway
+ - `createClosePositionOrderV2(order)` — method used to creates a signed close position order and sends it to the exchange gateway

 <details>
-<summary>createWithdraw method usage example</summary>
+<summary>createClosePositionOrderV2 method usage example</summary>

 ```typescript
 import { WebSocket } from "ws";